YashdalfTheGray/media-center-utility/README.md

 ### Calling an app on torrent finish

-Using the included finish-notify utilty, you can alert the media-center-utility when a torrent is done downloading.
+Using the included finish-notify app, you can alert the media-center-utility when a torrent is done downloading.

 Under Advanced > Run program > Run this program when a torrent finishes, add